-No one should have been misled by would-be leaders, for the Lord had spoken to the church as early as 1831 and directed that the Prophet's successor should be appointed through him.
+No one should have been misled by Young or other would-be leaders, for the Lord had spoken to the church as early as 1831 and directed that the Prophet's successor should be appointed through him.
 This revelation was the accepted law of the church, and in harmony with it the Prophet designated his oldest son, also named Joseph, who was solemnly set apart by the laying on of hands, and was publicly proclaimed to the church as his father's successor.

-As this son was but a boy at the time of the Prophet's death, it was some years later, at the official

-Conference of 1860, that he was installed as president and prophet of the church.
+As this son was but a boy at the time of the Prophet's death, it was some years later, at the official conference of 1860, that he was installed as president and prophet of the church.
 At that time he solemnly declared:

-I came not here of myself, but by the influence of the Spirit.
+I came not here of myself, but by the influence of the 194

+Spirit.
 For some time past I have received manifestations pointing to the position which I am about to assume.

 I wish to say that I have come here not to be dictated by any man or set of men.
-I have come in obedience to a power not my own, and shall be dictated by the power that sent me.

--Church History, Volume 3, page 247.
+I have come in obedience to a power not my own, and shall be dictated by the power that sent me.-Church History, volume 3, page 247.

-At this Conference the Spirit of God was poured out upon the Saints in wonderful power, and witnessed to the call of Joseph Smith III as the divinely appointed successor of his father.
+At this conference the Spirit of God was poured out upon the Saints in wonderful power, and witnessed to the call of Joseph Smith the son as the divinely appointed successor of his father.
 He continued in this office until his death in 1914, being a man greatly beloved and respected by the Saints and many others.

-His son, Frederick M. Smith, succeeded him as president and prophet of the church, having been called by revelation to that office.
-Under his leadership many constructive developments marked the progress of the church.
-In 1946, Israel A. Smith became president and prophet-after the death of Frederick M. Smith.
+His son, Frederick M. Smith, succeeded him as president and prophet of the church, having been called by revelation to that sacred office, which he now occupies.
+Under his leadership many constructive developments have marked the progress of the church.